Primary Care Champions Fellowship

 Course Delivery Format

-Courses are delivered in distance-based format, with a combination of asynchronous online activities and weekly videoconferences.
-Fellows choose and complete a year-long project to benefit their practice.
-These may address federal priority topics such as opiate use, mental health, childhood obesity, or any practice-specific need.
+Courses are delivered in distance-based format with a combination of asynchronous online activities and weekly videoconferences.
 Stipends are available for qualified candidates!

-Fellowship positions are available for the January 2022 cohort!
+Fellowship positions are available for the final cohort to begin in January 2023.

 For more information, contact: